Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 6: October 20, 2021

+**Today's Progress** Solved Sorted Squared Array using brute force.

+**Thoughts:** Working coding challenges first thing in the morning is the way to go.
+I need to work on some art today, and I have time blocked to start a small React project tonight.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 5: October 20, 2021

 **Today's Progress** Solved Validate Subsequence using a for of loop.